wolftech0110/LearningProject/Linux/Linux_Index.md

 - Look into using ssh-keygen to make logging into remote systems easier
 - journalctl for reading log files, look into this command and usage
+- in order to make an alias permanent store it in the .bashrc and re-source the file    alias  newcommand=oldcommand
+-